gunghub/Deliverables-of-Legends-of-Valor-CS-611-OO/Readme.txt

 This program is a game of Legends of Valor.

 1. Compile and run
-- (go to the program directory where src lies)
+Navigate to the directory after downloading the project.
+Run the following instructions on command line:
 1) cd src
 2) javac Main.java
 3) cd ..
 4) java -classpath src Main

-* we recommend running the program (run Main.java) in Intellij in order for the console format to work correctly

 2. Design pattern
 We used the Factory design pattern.
 We used it to create new monsters, heroes, and items(weapons, potion, armors, spells).